A The shell

 A.3.0.1 Git Bash

-This is a bash shell that ships with Git for Windows.
+This is a bash shell that ships with Git for Windows, which is the Happy Git way to install Git on Windows.
 It is hopefully what RStudio will launch for you, especially from v1.1.383 and on.
 You can inspect and influence this directly via Tools > Global Options > Terminal.
 Unless you have good reason to do otherwise, you want to select “Git Bash” here.

 A Git Bash shell should look something like this: